Lighting and Rendering / 3ds Max

 -

-object visibility settings:
+Object visibility settings:

 - Selection Set

-- limit objects that should appear on the reflection cubemap to those belonging to this selection set.
+- Limit objects that should appear on the reflection cubemap to those belonging to this selection set.
 Choose the empty string option ("") in order to not specify any set of objects - that way all scene objects will be used for generating the reflection cubemap.

 - Invert Visibility

-- invert the selection of objects visible to this probe if Selection Set is specified.
+- Invert the selection of objects visible to this probe if Selection Set is specified.

 - Custom Parallax